The QATSPY Golfer’s Sports Page: Golf Swing Tips

 NOTE: The Almost Golf balls® allow me to set up a one-third scale version of an actual hole, where every yard equals one foot.
 And Almost Golf balls® do not damage property or cause injury to people or pets.

-The time I spend the night before the round, I draw the target areas on my cut-sheet for the tee and approach shots that correlate to the yardage book.
+The time I spend the night before the round performing a mental walk-through using “cut-sheet”, I draw the target areas on my cut-sheet for the tee and approach shots that correlate to the yardage book.
 This allows me to memorize the course for the actual round.
 This is similar to Yogi Berra’s quote, “It’s like déjà vu all over again.”
-The data that I collect during the round is written on the cut-sheet for that round.
-I usually walk the course, so I have time between shots to record the distance, once I arrive at the target area.
+The data that I collect during the actual round is written on the “cut-sheet” for that round.
+I usually walk the golf course, so I have time between shots to record the distance, once I arrive at the target area.
+Another benefit of walking the course is your perception of wind directions and speed

-This Process helps to get your mind and body in sync with each other, where there is not a difference between practice work and course play.
+This Process helps to get your mind and body in sync with each other, where there is not a difference between practice work and course play by performing a mental walk-through.
+This was exactly what Colonel Hall did in his prison cell over seven years as a P.O.W.
 This addresses the ‘Dr. Jekyll and Mr. Hyde’ syndrome that we all experience from time-to-time.
 This process is also covered in my book, The ESPY Golf Swing Coach, in Section 7.0 called the 405 Training Drill.

 To learn how to apply your pre-game prep to improve your golf game and handicap, purchase your copy of The ESPY Golf Swing Coach from the following links or your local bookstore: